arenatheme/helen/theme-settings.md

   ![](/assets/swatch-color.png)

  * Hover effect:
+  - Overlay: product will have an overlay on it when being hovered.
+  - Extend content
   - Switch image: product will switch image when you hover it (product needs to have more than 1 image to use effect)
-  - Overlay: Product will have an overlay on it when being hovered.

  * Text align for product item: Left, right or center.
  * Sale Label: